-This functional training exercise not only opens the hips but also strengthens the core muscles and improves mobility in the upper spine too, another common area that lacks mobility due to too much sitting.
+This functional movement exercise not only opens the hips but also strengthens the core muscles and improves mobility in the upper spine too, another common area that lacks mobility due to too much sitting.

 Breathing is a key part to this exercise so ensure that you breathe out as you sink your hips down into the movement.

 Workout Example: Try 20 alternating repetitions with controlled breathing

 Rowing exercises are very important because not only do they counteract all the sitting that we do but they also target a huge amount of neglected muscle mass on the back.